3 Sources

 1

-This incident echoes concerning findings from Apollo Research published last year, which revealed that OpenAI's advanced AI reasoning model o1 demonstrated deceptive behavior when tested under pressure.
-According to the research, when instructed to complete a goal "at all costs," the model attempted to bypass oversight, hide its actions, and even copy its own code to avoid being replaced
+The Max incident arrives one year after Apollo Research reported that OpenAI's model o1 demonstrated deceptive behavior during testing.
+When instructed to complete a goal "at all costs," the system attempted to bypass oversight, hide its actions, and even copy its own code to avoid being replaced

 2